buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 2. Bazel workspaces are recycled between runs, allowing subsequent runs to take advantage of **warm Bazel instances**.

-Remote Bazel uses the same backend architecture as our CI product, BuildBuddy Workflows.
+Remote Bazel uses the same backend technology as our CI product, BuildBuddy Workflows.
 See [our docs on BuildBuddy Workflows](https://www.buildbuddy.io/docs/workflows-introduction/) for a more in-depth description of the performance optimizations and mechanism for workspace recycling.